-activities for which lowcarbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
-The Fund will have a minimum of 90% of its net assets aligned with the #1 Sustainable category, as defined in the diagram below, with the proportion of Sustainable Investments with environmental versus social objectives varying based on the Fund's composition.
-Although the proportion of Sustainable Investments with environmental or social objectives may vary over time, the Investment Manager will maintain at least 20% in Sustainable Investments with an environmental objective and at least 10% in Sustainable Investments with a social objective.
+The Fund will have a minimum of 90% of its net assets aligned with the #1 Sustainable category, as defined in the diagram below.
+The Investment Manager seeks to maintain at least 90% in Sustainable Investments with an environmental objective.